yugr/Implib.so/README.md

 * load from GOT
 * predictable indirect jump to real function

-So it should have pretty much the same performance.
+so it should have equivalent performance.

 # Limitations